Build your ultimate summer routine with our free 14-day autoimmune challenge

 Antibiotics: Mechanism of Action

-Antibiotics are either bactericidal, meaning they kill bacteria, or bacteriostatic, meaning they keep bacteria from reproducing while the immune system finishes the job.
+Antibiotics are either bactericidal, meaning they kill bacteria, or bacteriostatic, meaning they keep bacteria from reproducing while the immune system clears them away.
 They do this by interfering with:

 • production of DNA and RNA